kensnyder/react-thermals/README.md

 ### Middleware

-React Thermals has a simple middleware system that allows modifying state before it is saved and propagated to components.
+React Thermals has a simple middleware system that allows modifying state before the store is updated and before components rerender.

 Middleware examples: